 3. Parental Conferencing – Conferencing may be used in conjunction with other consequences, or may be a consequence in itself.
 It exceeds the warning level and is used for infractions such as chronic disregard for school rules, involvement in verbal disturbances, using inappropriate language and demonstrating disrespect to peers or adults.

-4. Detention – Detention may be assigned either after school and/or during lunch and/or recess period.
+4. Detention – Detention may be assigned either after school and/or during recess period.
 Examples of infractions that might result in detention include a classroom disruption, skipping class, and defiance of authority.
 Detentions may be assigned for one or more time periods.
 Failure to report to detention will result in additional detentions or other disciplinary action.

 5. Designated Work Projects – Because of the nature of the behavior, a student may be assigned a designated work project.
 Behaviors that would warrant a designated work project would include acts of chronic misbehavior, vandalism, theft, and actions that indicate malicious behavior.
 A designated work project requires cooperation by the parent or legal guardian and student, and agreement of what the project should be between the administration and the family.
 These work projects are determined by the administration and occur during the student’s free time.
 Students will be working with the custodial, library, or administrative staffs.
 For example, a student may be involved with tutoring, assisting a teacher or working in the main office.
 Schoolwork projects may result from behaviors that are directed against the school, such as defacing or destruction of school property, and failure to return borrowed books.

 6. Suspension of Privileges – Transportation: Students who violate bus safety or rules may have their bus privileges suspended for a specified period of time depending on the severity of the offense.
 A parent or legal guardian will be notified of the transportation suspension.